ArtosSystems/docs-legacy/source/includes/_auth.md

 > Make sure to replace `ticketticket` with your API key.

-Aventus expects for the API key to be included in all API requests to the server in a header that looks like the following:
+We expect for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: ticketticket`

 <aside class="notice">
-As of now, there is no need to authenticate.
+Currently, there is no need to authenticate.
 Please see this section in the future for authentication details.
 </aside>